 The GroundWork Growth Methodology

-The Startup Haven Accelerator leverages the GroundWork methodology to support founders at the crossroads of growth, i.e., a customer-ready product, in market or with the earliest signs of commercialization… but not yet at scale.
+The Startup Haven Accelerator leverages the GroundWork methodology to support founders at the crossroads of growth, i.e., a customer-ready product, in market or with early commercialization… but not yet at scale.

 What’s next for companies at this stage is to chart a path to meaningful growth, i.e., the beginnings of scale — scaling users, scaling customers, scaling revenue, scaling team.
 But this phase of early growth is among the most challenging periods for any startup — and now the clock is ticking.